JellyRollJunior/steel-ball-messenger/README.md

 -   Proud: custom "liquid glass" card stying
 -   as always, color palette pulled from Araki's art
 -   Learning to prioritize fixes.
 Critical first, non pertinent later
+-   Make use of fixed for nav bars next time
+    -   Maybe learn tailwind instead.
+I see a lot of other projects using it

 ## TODOS - backend